mdn/content/files/en-us/glossary/site/index.md

 In some contexts, the scheme is also considered when differentiating sites.
 This would make `http://vpl.ca` and `https://vpl.ca` different sites.
 Including the scheme prevents an insecure (HTTP) site from being treated as the same site as a secure (HTTPS) site.
 A definition that considers the scheme is sometimes called a _schemeful same-site_.
 This stricter definition is applied in the rules for handling [`SameSite`](/en-US/docs/Web/HTTP/Headers/Set-Cookie#samesitesamesite-value) cookies.

 :::note
-For security reasons, browsers sometimes need to may further need to distinguish between requests using the port as well as the site (scheme and domain).
+For security reasons, browsers sometimes need to distinguish between requests using the port as well as the site (scheme and domain).
 The scheme, domain and port together are referred to as an {{Glossary("Origin")}}.
 :::